DorukAlpSogukkuyu/campusjobs/README.md

 - Paste into the Query Tool and execute again to insert sample records.

 ## IMPORTANT
-- Be sure to paste the codes to the database that you just created, otherwise you might not connect the database at the next step.
+- Be sure to paste and execute the codes to the correct database, otherwise you might not connect the database at the next step.

 ### 5. Update Database Connection Settings